GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/7bfdf79a-a2ac-49c3-b8d7-b09cf1a592e3)

-Once these changes are deployed, we can open `Synapse Studio` ans start creating a `Data Lake` in which we will create a new database.
+Once these changes are deployed, we can open `Synapse Studio` and start creating a `Data Lake` in which we will create a new database.
 In this new database we will create a new table and this will be linked with the same `Linked Services` we created when setting up our `Data Lake Storage` .
 This results as follows: